MolSSI-Education/python-package-best-practices/_episodes/08-testing.md

 ## Testing Expected Exceptions

 If you expect your code to raise exceptions, you can test this behavior with pytest.
-For example in our `calculate_angle` function, our inputs must be numpy arrays, or the function will give error.
+For example in our `calculate_angle` function, our inputs must be numpy arrays, or the function will give an error.

 Consider our `build_bond_list` function.
 We may want to raise a `ValueError` if `min_bond` is set to be less than zero.
 We can add a type check to the function so that a more informative message is given to the user.